Chia-Network/terraform-modules/chianode/readme.md

 # Chia Node

-This module is intended to deploy a generic Chia-Blockchain installation and should support running most, if not all, of the services we migth want to run (node, introducer, farmer, etc).
-By default, also deploys a load balance, but this can be disabled for standalone nodes.
+This module is intended to deploy a generic Chia-Blockchain installation and should support running most, if not all, of the services we might want to run (node, introducer, farmer, etc).
+By default, also deploys a load balancer, but this can be disabled for standalone nodes.

 ## Required Vars